SECTION XII: Atonement Is Leadership-Driven Reconciliation

 Altar of Burnt Offering

-Like David, the Woman was responsible for restoring her relationship with her God.
-She did this when she admitted she was a sinner, believed God when he said he had transferred her sin to Adam, and – importantly! – submitted to the new rule giving Adam dominion over her – a BIG change from being created equals!
+The Woman did this when she submitted to the new rule giving Adam dominion over her – a BIG change from being created equals!

 “…be ye reconciled to GodFor he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.”
 (II Corinthians 5:20-21)

-The Woman was “made” righteous over a grueling, time consuming process of submitting herself to Adam’s rule over her!!
+The Woman was “made” righteous over a grueling, time-consuming process of submitting herself to Adam’s boundaries and oversight while she developed new habits.

 This is spelled out in the New Testament.